isa-ulisboa/greends-pml/README.md

 Links for other resources:
   - [Fenix webpage](https://fenix.isa.ulisboa.pt/courses/aaap-283463546570956)
   - [Moodle ULisboa](https://elearning.ulisboa.pt/).
-The course is called *Aprendizagem Automática Aplicada*, with this [link](https://elearning.ulisboa.pt/user/index.php?id=8991).
+The course is called *Practical Machine Learning*, with this [link](https://elearning.ulisboa.pt/course/view.php?id=8991).
 Students need to self-register in the course.
   - [Kaggle](https://www.kaggle.com/)

 The main materials for the course are: